Biol 360 - Biology of Human Sexuality » Spring 2022 » Module 4 Quiz Sexual Development

 Which is true for a pair of boy-girl twins who are experiencing puberty?

-The girl is likely to have started puberty before her brother.
+A. The boy is likely to have started puberty before his sister.

 Question #12